 Graves announces funeral services for Mrs. Gloria J. Vincent which will be held Thursday, July 18, 2019 at 11am at Grace Episcopal Church located at 1400 East Brambleton Ave., Norfolk, Virginia 23504.
 The Rev. Harold Cobb, Rector.

-To send flowers in memory of Gloria Joshephine Vincent (O'loughlin), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Gloria Joshephine Vincent (O'loughlin), please visit our Heartfelt Sympathies Store.

 Visitation with the family will be held on Wednesday, July 17, 2019 from 1:00-5:00 at Graves Funeral Home, 1631 Church Street, Norfolk, Virginia 23504